 Like individuals, businesses all have very different tax situations based on numerous factors.
 The tax preparation and planning may be different, but the end goal is the same.
 The goal is to reduce taxes owed and capitalize on tax relief available.
 A tax advisor will help you see the big picture and suggest certain decisions and actions during the year to improve your tax situation.
 It is imperative to establish a tax projection based on estimated income and deduction amounts.
 From there, business owners have more control and freedom to run their business without having to worry about a large looming tax liability in the following year.
 Businesses and individuals pay estimated tax payments based on these numbers to dodge penalties and stay on top of taxes.

 Many filers lost the ability to claim the itemized deduction with the most recent, large-scale tax law change.
 Because of this, the incentive for charitable contributions greatly decreased.
-For taxpayers who will not itemize, the CARES Act allows for an above-the-line income deduction up to $300 for CASH charitable contributions for 2020.
+For taxpayers who will not itemize, the CARES Act allows for an above-the-line income deduction up to $300 for CASH charitable contributions.
 This does not include, non-cash donations, so donate while you can!

-There are only a couple months left in the year, however, this next tip could save you from underpaying taxes in 2020.
+There are only a couple months left in the year, however, this next tip could save you from underpaying taxes.
 If you are expecting to fall short, you can always sharply increase your tax withholding on your W-4 for the remainder of the year including on income from year-end bonuses.